-It seems that if you write a blog, you are more apt for something bad to happen to you.
-Every time I turn on the blog somebody is closing down shop, because of something they said that hurt somebody’s feelings, because something “happened” in their personal life, or because they are just plain exhausted from writing.
-Even I, Funtime Ben, have had a previous life on a previous blog, that because of a past relationship I chose to leave.
-It seems that this blog idea is a double edged sword, with your ability to affect people, you also receive the responsibility of affecting them and yourself.
+It seems that if you write a blog, you are more apt for something terrible to happen to you.
+Or at least report it to strangers.
+Whenever I turn on the blog, somebody is closing down shop because of something they said that hurt somebody’s feelings, something “happened” in their personal life, or because they are just plain exhausted from writing.
+Even I, Funtime Ben, have had a previous life on a previous blog that I chose to leave because of a past relationship.
+It seems that this blog idea is a double-edged sword.
+With your ability to affect people, you are also responsible for affecting them and yourself.

-As I travel around the blog universe each morning, I follow links and once every so often a writer has gone missing.
-Their blog the shell of what it once was.
+As I travel around the blog universe each morning, I follow links, and once every so often, a writer has gone missing.
+Their blog is the shell of what it once was.
 What happened?
-I wish there was a way to take a blog to a forensic laboratory to explain to us blog causes of death.
+I wish there were a way to take a blog to a forensic laboratory to explain to us blog causes of death.
 “Oops, she talked about her husband’s skid marks.
-He couldn’t handle it and she had to put the blog down.”
+He couldn’t handle it, and she had to put the blog down.”

-I remember, back in the olden days, reading letters from people and remembering lines months after.
+I remember reading letters from people in the olden days and remembering lines months after.
 Reading letters was a far more powerful medium than spoken language.
-With the advent of e-mail, letters diapered and “snail mail” became a novelty reserved for birthday cards and bills.
-“Snail Mail” was permanent, you had the letter, blogs feel like they are going to be there forever and then (poof!) they’re gone.
+With the advent of e-mail, letters disappeared, and “snail mail” became a novelty reserved for birthday cards and bills.
+“Snail Mail” was permanent.
+You had the letter.
+Blogs feel like they will be there forever, and then (poof!) they’re gone.